chostett/illuminesce/content/blog/posts/2023-11-16-Tokyo-Trans-March-2023/index.md

 Mostly, I'm hurt, angry, and disappointed in the JP trans community at large, that we attack one another and spread rumors we heard when we should be asking questions and trying to heal.

-_It's always a process.
-It really lifted me up hearing there was another march this year; I heard about it too late this year but next year I'm hoping to be involved in volunteering._
+_It's a process.
+It really lifted me up hearing [there was another march this yea](https://x.com/tokyotransmarch?lang=en); I heard about it too late this year but next year I'm hoping to be involved in volunteering._